AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 Learners can also view the skills for which they are designated as a Subject Matter Expert.

-The learner’s page&nbsp; also displays the learner’s **curated stories**, **recent activities** performed, and the **people followed **by them.
+The learner’s page  also displays the learner’s **curated stories**, **recent activities** performed, and the **people followed **by them.

 # Notifications {#notifications}

 On approval or rejection of a post by SME, users receive a notification which can be viewed on clicking the notifications icon at the upper right corner of the window.
-Users are able to view notifications Social Learning and Formal Learning activities.&nbsp;
+Users are able to view notifications Social Learning and Formal Learning activities.

 ![](assets/notification-18.png)